White Gold, Silver or Platinum? The Metal Question Defining Modern Engagement Rings

 White gold remains the default for a reason.
 It has the brightness people associate with luxury jewellery, but with a softer warmth underneath that keeps it from feeling too clinical.

-Technically, white gold is yellow gold mixed with white alloys like palladium or silver, then finished with rhodium plating for that crisp, luminous finish.
+Technically, white gold is yellow gold mixed with white alloys like palladium or silver, then finished with rhodium plating for that crisp, luminous white finish.
 The result is polished, versatile, and quietly expensive looking.

 It is also the metal most engagement rings are designed around.